 AB3CX was issued in April, 2005.
 My previous callsigns were WN2PTS and WB2PTS from 1963-1973.
 I was QRT all the years in between.
-I am basically a DX and contests op.
-Another part of my radio interest is restoring, repairing and collecting classic radios of the 1930s.
-The ham shack has about 90 vintage 1930-39 era radios displayed.
+I am basically a DX and contests op with a 6M summer season addiction.
+Another interest is restoring, repairing and collecting classic radios of the 1930s.
+My home shack has about 90 vintage 1930-39 era radios displayed.
 Member of Frankford Radio Club since Fall 2014.
 Most if not all of my current operating is from a second, contest/DX QTH about 10 miles from my in town home.
-The station gear is a Yaesu FT-2000 with the NS roofing filter, with added RF Space IF-2000 IF output and SDR-IQ used for panadaptor display, Alpha 99 Linear, and Ten Tec 238B tuner.
-Antennas are a HyGain HyTower vertical (with 160M base loading toroidal coil for 160M), a Cushcraft 40 meter rotary dipole, an 80 Meter Inverted Vee suspended from the tower, and a Tennadyne T-8 log periodic antenna on a 55 foot tower.
-I belong to the HVCDX contest club.
+The station gear is a Yaesu FT-2000 with the NS roofing filter, an RF Space IF-2000 IF output and SDR-IQ for panadaptor display, Alpha 99 Linear, and Ten Tec 238B tuner.
+Antennas at the station are described below.
 Software is N1MM for contesting, Spectraview for the SDRIQ and N3FJP for day to day logging.
-So far the DXCC totals are 318 worked, with 317 confirmed.
-100% of QSO's since 5/10/2009 are being confirmed on LOTW.
-I reply to all bureau QSLs received, but receive a large volume through contest QSOs; particularly for the western and central EU stations, please QSL only if you need my card in return for county or other award confirmation as I have no way to display all the pretty cards I receive!
+So far the DXCC totals are 326 worked, with 326 confirmed.
+100% of QSO's since 5/10/2009 are being confirmed via LOTW.
+I still reply to all bureau QSLs received, but receive a large volume through contest QSOs; particularly for the western and central EU stations, please QSL only if you need my card in return for county or other award confirmation as I have no way to display all the pretty cards I receive!

 You can search my log here: https://secure.clublog.org/logsearch/AB3CX